 I am currently working in several areas of research: I am investigating Monte Carlo Tree Search and Genetic Programming; I am collaborating with Dr Jeremy Singer on radical new memory management schemes; I am working on the use of Genetic Programming to optimise programs.

 I recently completed work with Jeremy Singer on the adaptive configuration of heap management in the Jikes (Java) Research Virtual Machine.

 As part of my work on cloud computing, I am running a project constructing and developing the Glasgow Raspberry Pi Cloud.
 We have constructed a scale model of a cloud datacentre from Raspberry Pi's and Lego, which we are now using for teaching and research.
 The project is kindly supported by the Chancellor's Fund here at Glasgow.

-I am also currently organising gpbenchmarks.org, an attempt to progress the field of Genetic Programming by improving the standard of benchmarking in the field.
+I am also currently organising gpbenchmarks.org, an attempt to progress research into Genetic Programming by improving the standard of benchmarking in the field.

-I am interested in heuristic search, evolutionary computation and operations research-based methods of optimisation.
+I am interested in evolutionary computation and heuristic search.
 I also have more than a passing interest in developing a rigorous experimental method for empirical algorithm comparisons.

-DAASE is the successor to the SEBASE project, which I was previous a member of York.
+DAASE is the successor to the SEBASE project, which I worked on at the University of York.
 SEBASE was a project at the heart of the search-based software engineering community, a group of academic and industrial researchers concerned with applying heuristic search to software engineering problems.
-SEBASE has recently been nominated for "Research Project of the Year" in the Times Higher Education Awards.
+SEBASE was recently nominated for "Research Project of the Year" in the Times Higher Education Awards.